Mexico Digital Nomad Visa Guide (2024)

 Tip #4: Travel as much as you can

-So many different cultures, ethnicities, and civilizations have left their marks on contemporary Mexico that you need years to see everything.
+So many different cultures, ethnicities, and civilizations have left their marks on contemporary Mexico that you would need years to see everything.

 Tip #5: Learn Spanish

-Since the English proficiency of Mexicans is not high, we recommend you start learning Spanish (the official language in Mexico) as soon as possible.
+Since English proficiency of Mexicans is not high, we recommend you start learning Spanish (the official language in Mexico) as soon as possible.

 Further reading for digital nomads in Mexico